top of page

 At the red light, we stared at each other, two sober but naive college students, our collective foolishness screaming amateur in the air.

-She popped her can open and took a sip.
-“Aren’t your parents worried about you taking the car out so late?”
+Morrigan popped a can open and took a sip.
+She coughed.
+“Are your parents okay with you driving so late?”

-I bristled at the reminder that this was my parents’ car, fueled with their gas money, who—like myself—doubted my driving skills because despite getting my license four years ago, I hadn’t driven in months for anything from dates to groceries.
+I bristled at the reminder that this was my parents’ car, fuelled with their gas money, who’d been painfully bad at hiding their flinches when I’d grabbed the car keys tonight.
+Maybe they’d have more faith in my driving skills if they’d seen them in action more often, but I hadn’t driven in months for anything from groceries to dates.

-“Because half your boobs are out.
-When did you buy that top?”
+“Because I can basically see your entire boob..
+When did you get that top?”

 “Yesterday.”